 Best Credit Cards for Disney Travel– Leveraging credit card rewards can be a great way of getting free airfare or hotel rooms, and there are several options near Disneyland that you can book for free thanks to signup bonuses.

-Between this blog and that one, you should be totally covered with what you need to know if you’re thinking about visiting Disneyland Resort and Southern California sometime in 2022 or beyond.
+Between this blog and TravelCaffeine.com, you should be totally covered with what you need to know if you’re thinking about visiting Disneyland Resort and Southern California sometime in 2023 or 2024.
 We can’t encourage people enough to give Disneyland a try, especially Disney fans who are biased towards Walt Disney World as their “home” park.
 Disneyland is a totally different, much more relaxed experience.
 It’s intimate in both size and feel, and is oozing with history and incredible attractions.

 I could go on for pages and pages about why I love Disneyland, and why everyone owes it to themselves to visit Disneyland, but hopefully this is a good-enough jumping off point.
 If you’ve never been to either Walt Disney World or Disneyland Resort, it’s a good place to start as we attempt to weigh the strengths and weaknesses of each in an unbiased manner.
 If all of this is still overwhelming or you want personalized recommendations for Disneyland Resort, click here to get a vacation quote from a no fee Authorized Disney Vacation Planner.

-Are you planning a Disneyland Resort visit now that the parks have reopened?
-Thinking about visiting in Summer 2022?
-Or, will you wait until Halloween or Christmas?
+Are you planning a Disneyland Resort visit for this year or in 2024?
+Debating between Halloween and Christmas?
 Have you already visited Galaxy’s Edge and done Star Wars: Rise of the Resistance?
 What about Avengers Campus?
-Are you excited for the debut of Mickey & Minnie’s Runaway Railway or the reimagined Toontown in 2023?
-What about the other relatively new additions, such as Incredicoaster or Guardians of the Galaxy – MISSION: Breakout?
+Are you excited for Mickey & Minnie’s Runaway Railway or the reimagined Toontown?
+Thoughts on Genie+ and Lightning Lanes, where to stay, best restaurants and snacks, or anything else covered here?
 Have you previously visited Disneyland?
 Have any tips of your own to add?
 Any questions you still have that this guide did not answer?
 We really appreciate reader feedback and your thoughts, so please share in the comments below! 🙂